 What could it be?
 Is Hally mistreating her when I leave home?
 Does Bella have a food allergy?
 Is her past haunting her?
 Time to find out.

 I discovered through muscle testing that Bella’s fur loss was due to anxiety regarding Hally’s dominance.
 Bella was licking it off.
 She got worse before she got better.
 After a few weeks of licking, Bella was looking raggedy.
 I had to do tapping for her.

 If you would like to try it on your fur baby, here is my method.
+It is a form of surrogating.
 I say, “I am Hally (or Bella) three times, and then I begin to tap.
 I start with something like, “Even though I hate having Bella here, I am a good kitty.
 Even though I resent Bella sharing Mom’s love, I’m a superior kitty.
 Even though Bella isn’t welcome in my home, I will find a way to accept this.”

 Next, I go through the points: Who does she think she is?
 Why can’t I be the only cat in this house?
 She doesn’t belong here.
 I resent her.
 She’s a nuisance.
 Etc. I do one or two rounds.

 Then I do a positive round: I don’t like it, but Mom wants her here.
 I don’t have to let her touch me.
 Looks like she’s here to stay.
 I can live with this.
 I’m above all of this.
 I can be patient.
 Etc.